openbrewerydb/openbrewerydb/README.md

   - Creates directories if they don't exist

 ### Data Generation

 - `npm run generate:ids`

   - Creates unique OBDB IDs for each brewery based on name and city
   - Automatically updates `breweries.csv` with new IDs
   - Ensures no duplicate IDs exist in the dataset

 - `npm run generate:json`

   - Converts `breweries.csv` into a JSON format (`breweries.json`)
   - Useful for applications that prefer working with JSON data
   - Maintains data consistency across formats

 - `npm run generate:sql`

   - Creates PostgreSQL SQL file from `breweries.csv`
   - Includes table creation and data insertion statements
   - Perfect for database implementations

 - `npm run generate:stats`

   - Generates comprehensive dataset statistics
   - Shows brewery counts by state/city
   - Displays brewery type distribution
   - Reports data completeness metrics

+- `npm run update:readme-stats`
+  - Updates the Statistics section in `README.md` with latest data
+  - Automatically calculates and formats all statistics
+  - Includes last updated timestamp

 ### Contributor Management

 - `npm run contributors:add`

   - Interactive CLI tool to add new contributors
   - Prompts for contributor information and contribution type
   - Updates `.all-contributorsrc` file

 - `npm run contributors:check`

   - Verifies if any contributors are missing from the list
   - Helps maintain accurate recognition of all contributors